These Are The Best Techie Resumes We've Ever Seen

-Before you can ace an interview for a new job, you have to get your foot in the door.
+ace an interviewfor a new job, you have to get your foot in the door.

 And these days, a traditional resume often just won’t cut it.